business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is an HR department?

-Now that you know why HR is important for your business, make sure you fully understand what an HR department actually is.
-A human resources department is the team in your organization responsible for managing all things related to the employee life cycle, from recruitment to termination.
-Smaller teams may be fine with hiring one HR team member to manage the company’s human resources, but the need for more help quickly increases as your business grows.
-Medium and large businesses often need an entire HR department.
+A human resources department is the team in your organization that’s responsible for managing everything related to the employee life cycle, from recruitment to termination.
+Smaller businesses may get by with just one HR team member to manage the company’s human resources, but the need for more help quickly increases as an organization grows.
+Midsize and large businesses often need an entire HR department comprising multiple HR professionals.

 The organizational structure of your HR team will depend on your specific business needs.
-For example, one company may want an HR manager to take care of general personnel tasks and a recruiter to focus on hiring talent, whereas another organization may need multiple HR managers, HR administrative assistants, training managers and recruiters.
+For example, one company may want an HR manager to take care of general personnel tasks, along with a recruiter to focus on hiring talent.
+Another enterprise, by contrast, may need multiple HR managers, HR administrative assistants, training managers and recruiters.
+[Read related article: Signs It’s Time to Hire Your First HR Person]

 Did You Know?Did you know

-Most HR teams rely on some form of HR software, but if HR is altogether too much for you to handle, you can also outsource these HR functions to a top-rated professional employer organization or an HR outsourcing service.
+Most HR teams rely on HR software, but if human resources responsibilities become too much for your in-house staff to handle, you can outsource your HR functions to a top-rated professional employer organization (PEO) or a high-quality HR outsourcing (HRO) service.

-Regardless of whether you have one HR person or an entire HR department managing your company’s human resources functions, you will likely need some form of HR software to streamline your processes.
-HR software has become so popular that the global demand is expected to exceed $10 billion this year, according to Grand View Research.
+Whether you have one HR person or an entire HR department, you will likely need some form of technology to streamline your processes.
+That’s where HR software comes in.
+HR software has become so popular and valuable that the global demand for it is expected to reach $62.5 billion by 2032, according to Acumen Research and Consulting.

-• BambooHR: Those interested in managing employee performance should consider BambooHR.
-This HR software comes in two separate plans and has a variety of performance management add-on features.
+• BambooHR: Businesses that are especially interested in managing employee performance should consider BambooHR.
+This intuitive HR software comes in two plans and has a variety of performance management features and add-on capabilities.
 Check out our BambooHR review to learn more.

 • GoCo: Employers looking to streamline their HR processes with custom workflows should consider GoCo.
-This HR platform automates a variety of HR functions.
-Read our review of GoCo to learn more.
+This platform automates a variety of human resources functions.
+Read our review of GoCo for the details.

 • Gusto: If running payroll and managing payroll taxes are top priorities for you, Gusto is a great choice.
-The cloud-hosted HR platform offers a variety of plans.
-Check out our review of Gusto to learn more.
+This cloud-hosted HR platform offers a variety of plans that bundle HR functions and payroll responsibilities.
+Our review of Gusto breaks down all of the packages.

-• Rippling: Rippling is among the easiest HR software options to implement.
-It’s a flexible solution with both HR platform and PEO options, and it integrates with more than 400 applications.
-Read our Rippling review to learn more.
+• Rippling: Rippling is among the best HR software options because it’s highly customizable and can be set up to meet your team’s specific needs.
+This flexible solution offers both HR platform and PEO options, and it integrates with more than 500 applications.
+See our Rippling review to find out the basic costs and other key points.

 Skye Schooley, Senior Lead Analyst & Expert on Business Operations